Note: This article was first written during the early months of the pandemic. The info about the destination is still solid though…— Donny Kimball

 Unfortunately, for those who would like to zip their way down the mountain à la Tokyo Drift, the Tsugaru Iwaki Skyline doesn’t go all the way to the summit.
 From the eighth station, you’ll need to make your way to higher altitudes via a chairlift to the ninth station.
 Finally, after riding the chairlift to its terminal point, the last leg of the journey to the summit will demand a hefty hike of approximately thirty minutes.
 As arduous as this may sound, it certainly beats the four hour trek up from the base of Mt.
 Iwaki at Iwakiyama Shrine!

 My frenzied day trip to Aomori aside, know that those intrepid adventurers who make the journey up to this part of northern Japan would do well to spend more time in the prefecture.
 There’s just so much on offer in this neck of the woods.
 Seeing as I’ve covered the rest of Aomori in other guides, I am just going to opt to link to my former works highlighting the prefecture to keep this piece as brief as possible.

-- Into the Maw of Hell
+Venture Into the Buddhist Maw of Hell

 - Autumn in Aomori

-Savoring the Breathtaking Fall Foliage
+The North’s Breathtaking Fall Foliage

 - Hungover in Hachinohe

-Boozy Alleyways & Japan’s Largest Morning Market
+Boozy Alleyways & the Morning Market

 Until next time travelers…